SBence/Pico-Game-Controller/README.md

 - **Diva Mode**
   - Hold BT-D when plugging the controller in to enable
   - Featuring arcade-like keybinds and colors inspired by the arcade game controller
+- **SDVX colors**
+- **RGB mode switching changes**
+  - Turbocharger lights by default in Diva mode
+  - Hold BT-C when plugging the controller in to switch to the other RGB mode

 ## Currently working/fixed